24004969/Monitoring-soil-moisture-value-in-Thing-speak-cloud-/README.md

 Reg no:24004969

-# Monitoring soil moisture value in Thingspeak cloud
+#Experiment 5: Monitoring soil moisture sensor value in Thingspeak cloud
-# Uploading soil moisture sensor data in Thing Speak cloud

 # AIM:
 To monitor the soil moisture value in the Thing speak cloud using soil moisture sensor and ESP32 controller.